Limited License

 Most photographers see themselves as a potential Ansel Adams or Annie Liebowitz, but few make it to such heights.
 There are very few jobs available at National Geographic or Sports Illustrated, and building up a freelance business takes time.
 I have made money with my images – maybe $2,000 in 20+ years.
 Do the math.

 So, roaming around taking pictures of interesting things is what I do for fun.
 With no assignment editor, I get to define "interesting," which usually involves something flying through the air or hopping around.
 This web site and the associated blog is a way for me to organize everything, so it's more for me than other people.
 It's my diary.
 If no one else finds it interesting, I'm doing it anyway.
+I think most of the photos are professional quality, but I know some are not.
+I posted them here because they mean something to me, not to win a prize or make a sale.

 Even though I don't want to be or claim to be a pro, I do claim some level of pro knowledge and experience.
 I have been interested in photography on and off since the 70's.
 My journalism major in college included a photography course, and during six years of newspaper work I accumulated experience and some SLR equipment.
 I acquired valuable experience doing sports and people lined up for award and check presentations.
 Being forced to do "grip and grins" was not a highlight.
 In the mid-80's I figured out that NOT being a reporter/photographer was a lot more lucrative than being one, or at least being one at small Midwestern weeklies.
 I returned to graduate school to get a business degree and managed to have a decent career after that.